aimlfun/MiniCA/README.md

 MiniCA is a lightweight, self‑contained Certificate Authority utility (C# .NET 9) for generating a private `Root CA`, `Intermediate CA` and issuing server or client (mutual TLS) certificates.

 It began as a C# port of the Go project https://github.com/jsha/minica using `GitHub Copilot`/`GPT5`.
 Did it really write all this code?
-Quite a large part enabling me to rapidly achieve a working prototype, and to build on top of it, learning as I went along.
+Quite a large part, enabling me to rapidly achieve a working prototype, and to build on top of it, learning as I went along.
 Kudos to the generative AI folks!

 If you want *your* app to look professional in demos, with SSL and single sign-on (via client certificate authentication), look no further.